 - The History of St. Dogmaels Abbey: Together With Her Cells, Pill, Caldey, and Glascareg, and the Mother Abbey of Tiron—Emily Pritchard (1907)

-I also made good use of the website findmypast.co.uk, the current monetizers of the UK government’s census-based data archive; who at least offer a free trial period, although they charge exorbitantly and obnoxiously for any further access to our collective national heritage/birthright beyond said trial period.
+I also made good use of the website findmypast.co.uk: the current monetizers of the UK government’s census-based data archive; who offer a free trial period, but who charge exorbitantly for any further access to our shared national heritage/birthright.
 Google was also useful to me, as no doubt I was to it.
 And numerous local people, neighbours and relatives of previous inhabitants have, following my initial posting, been kind enough to get in touch and offer their contributions too.
 I am especially thankful to them.

 1. The Southern Stony Shore